 Changing Majors: Students changing majors or colleges will maintain their cohort status and will be assessed tuition based on their new major.
 Their cohort and the Guarantee expiration date will remain constant for a perios of four (4) continous academic years following intitial enrollment.
 Check with your advisor or an advisor within the major you are changing to.

 Withdrawal: If you have officially registered for classes and find you are unable or unwilling to attend or complete the semester (prior to week 8), you must OFFICIALLY withdraw.
 Simply leaving school does not constitute a withdrawal.
 Discussion of procedures may be found in the SIUC Undergraduate Catalog, or you may discuss your options with your advisor.
-The Office of Transitional Programs, located in Student Services Building, Room 0251, 1263 Lincoln Drive (6l8-453-2963) handles this process.
+To withdrawl, go to the Office of the Registrar's website or call the Office of the Registrar at 618-453-2963.

 Course Drops: Students officially drop courses through the program change process.
 It is the student’s responsibility to ensure that the drop process is officially completed.
 It is probable that a student, who does not drop by the deadlines, but stops attending during the second half of the semester, will receive a grade of WF or F.